phermeys/pwd/README.md

 The database is initialized entirely in the docker compose file, so the hash database should persist through reboots.

-To deploy from fresh database with no old hashs, move the `pwdgen.sql` fil in the `mysql` folder to `pwdgen-hashs.sql` before bringing up the container.
+To deploy from fresh database with no old hashs, overwrite the `pwdgen-hashs.sql` file with the `pwdgen.sql` in the `mysql` folder to  before bringing up the container.

 ```
 git clone https://github.com/phermeys/pwd.git